-The reciprocity agreement between Wisconsin and Minnesota expired January 1, 2010.
-The agreement allowed residents of one state to file a single income tax return with their home state if they worked across the border.
-The cancellation affects people in Wisconsin and Minnesota.
+Wisconsin and Minnesota have not had a tax reciprocity agreement since January 1, 2010.
+Reciprocity agreements allow residents of one state to file a single income tax return with their home state if they work across the border and have no income in the other state besides wages, salaries, commissions, and fees reported on Form W-2.
+The lack of a reciprocity agreement affects people in Wisconsin and Minnesota.

 -

 I am a resident of Wisconsin working in Minnesota.
-How does the ending of the reciprocity agreement affect me?
+How does the lack of a reciprocity agreement affect me?

 Your Minnesota employer will use the federal Form W-4 or the Minnesota W-4MN to determine the amount of Minnesota income tax to be withheld from your wages.
 Contact your Minnesota employer if you have questions about Form W-4 or Form W-4MN.